sigma-s/100-Days-of-Code/log.md

 **Today's Progress** -
 - Experimented with Arduino 1602 LCD examples
+- Attempted to follow along with a ReactJS tutorial

 **Thoughts**
-No luck yet getting my LCD to display text.
-Will revisit later to find where the issue is.
+I wasn’t able to get my 1602 LED display to display any words, so I will be revisiting this until I get it figured out.
+I’m not sure if the code is wrong or if something is hooked up incorrectly (I’m pretty sure the wiring is correct).

+On the Javascript side, I ended up on a ReactJS video.
+About ten minutes in, I made the executive decision to close the video, close my computer, and go cry in a corner… Haha no, but I did do one of those three things…

+Back to Javascript.

-**Link to tweet:** [MightyJoeW Day 72] (https://twitter.com/MightyJoeW/)
+**Link to tweet:** [MightyJoeW Day 72] (https://twitter.com/MightyJoeW/status/852723357409783808)

 ### Day 71: Wednesday April 12, 2017